How can I create Hexagon JigSaw puzzles?

 Perfect Hexagons vs Irregular Hexagons

-With the Perfect Hexagons setting, used in most of the examples, you can choose the number of rows (the number of hexagons vertically).
+With the Perfect Hexagons setting, used in most of the examples in this tutorial, you can choose the number of rows (the number of hexagons vertically).
 The software will calculate the number of columns (the number of hexagons horizontally).

-You can also choose for irregular hexagons (by switching off "Perfect Hexagons"), but in most cases this is graphically less appealing.
+You can also choose for irregular hexagons (by switching off "Perfect Hexagons").
+What this does is 'squish' the hexagons to fit the amount of columns and rows you have selectecd.
+In most cases this is graphically less appealing, but the option is there if you want it.
 If you switch off Perfect Hexagons, it will use the number of columns you set to create the image.

 Hexagon Coordinates

 Hexagon Coordinates are a bit complex, because of the nature of hexagons.
-Puzzle Maker Pro - Hexagons has a specific way of numbering the rows and columns:
+Puzzle Maker Pro - Hexagons has uses the following method for numbering rows and columns:

 The first full row is "B".
 The row with half hexagons at the top border is "A".
 Each row will zigzag a little bit.
 The second hexagon is a bit lower, the third is a bit up, and so on.